Sandra L. Richter

 Sandra L. Richter (born February 13, 1961) is an Old Testament scholar, author, international speaker, and professor, who currently holds the Robert H. Gundry Chair of Biblical Studies at Westmont College in Santa Barbara, California.
-Her areas of specialization include Environmental Theology, Hebrew Language, Deuteronomy, the Deuteronomistic History, and the intersection between Syro-Palestinian Archeology and the Bible.
+Her areas of specialization include Environmental theology, Hebrew Language, Deuteronomy, the Deuteronomistic history, and the intersection between Syro-Palestinian archaeology and the Bible.

 Biography

-Richter earned her BS from the University of Valley Forge, her MA in Theology from Gordon-Conwell Theological Seminary, and her PhD in Hebrew Bible from Harvard University's Near Eastern Languages and Civilizations Department.
+Richter earned her BS from the University of Valley Forge, her MA in Theology from Gordon–Conwell Theological Seminary, and her PhD in Hebrew Bible from Harvard University's Near Eastern Languages and Civilizations Department.

-Richter began her academic career at Asbury Theological Seminary in Wilmore, KY.
+Richter began her academic career at Asbury Theological Seminary in Wilmore, Kentucky.
 Two of her works published while at Asbury are: The Deuteronomistic History and the Name Theology: lešakkēn šemô šām in the Bible and the Ancient Near East (2002), which Trygvve Mettinger describes as making "a high-profile contribution to the debate about a Deuteronomistic Name theology;" and The Epic of Eden: A Christian Entry into the Old Testament (2008), which provides an introduction to the Old Testament through the lens of covenant.
 Richter also began her work in environmental theology while at Asbury.

 In 2009 Richter took a post at Wesley Biblical Seminary in Jackson, MS. While serving in Jackson, Richter began publishing curriculums with Seedbed which include The Epic of Eden: Understanding the Old Testament; The Epic of Eden: Isaiah; The Epic of Eden: Ruth for Seekers; and The Epic of Eden: Jonah, published with Seedbed Publishing.
 Her latest curriculum, The Epic of Eden: Psalms, published with HarperCollins Christian Publishing was released June 2021.

 Richter moved to Wheaton College in Wheaton, IL in 2013 where she expanded her efforts in environmental theology.
 Her most recent book, Stewards of Eden: What Scripture Says About the Environment and Why It Matters (2020), awarded the 2020 ECPA Top Shelf Book Cover Award, encapsulates her research on the topic.

 At Westmont College since 2017, Richter is continuing her work on the intersection of the Bible and archaeology.